quii/learn-go-with-tests/select.md

 `time.After` is a very handy function when using `select`.
 Although it didn't happen in our case you can potentially write code that blocks forever if the channels you're listening on never return a value. `time.After` returns a `chan` (like `ping`) and will send a signal down it after the amount of time you define.

-For us this is perfect, if `a` or `b` manage to return they win, but if we get to 10 seconds then our `time.After` will send a signal and we'll return an `error`
+For us this is perfect; if `a` or `b` manage to return they win, but if we get to 10 seconds then our `time.After` will send a signal and we'll return an `error`

 ### Slow tests